401(k) Plans for Small Businesses

 Terminating A 401(k) Plan

 401(k) plans must be established with the intention of being continued indefinitely.
 However, business needs may require that employers terminate their 401(k) plans.
-For example, you may want to establish another type of retirement plan in lieu of the 401(k) plan.
+For example, you may want to establish another type of retirement plan instead of the 401(k) plan.

 A 401(k) Plan Checklist

-5. Have you notified eligible employees and provided them with information to help in their decision making?
+- Have you notified eligible employees and provided them with information to help in their decisionmaking?

-6. Have you arranged a trust fund for the plan assets or will you set up the plan solely with insurance contracts?
+- Have you arranged a trust for the plan assets or will you set up the plan solely with insurance contracts?

 For help in establishing and operating a 401(k) plan, you may want to talk to a retirement plan professional or a representative of a financial institution offering retirement plans – and take advantage of the help available in the following Resources section.

-The U.S. Department of Labor’s (DOL’s) Employee Benefits Security Administration and the IRS feature this booklet and expanded information on the topics addressed in this publication on their Web sites:
+The U.S. Department of Labor’s (DOL’s) Employee Benefits Security Administration and the IRS feature this booklet and additional information on retirement plans on their websites:

 - Choosing a Retirement Solution for Your Small Business, Publication 3998, provides an overview of retirement plans available to small businesses.